401(k) Decision #1: How Much to Save? - Trust Point

 Generally speaking, most retirement planners agree that 70-85% of annual household income when working is required in retirement.
 That generally means someone will need roughly eight to ten times their household income saved to replace enough of their income to retire.
 This estimate is rough and, among other things, is based on the fact that there will be at least some expenses that will be eliminated in retirement.
 For example, the need to save for retirement will no longer exist; and other expenses may no longer exist, e.g., mortgage expenses, commuting expenses, work clothing expenses, etc.

 Many retirement planners also recommend having checkpoints along the way to reaching the eight to ten times household income savings goal.
-For example, at age thirty, many retirement planners recommend having one times household income saved; at age forty total savings should have increased to three times household income; and at age fifty total savings should have increased again to six times household income.
+For example, at age thirty, many retirement planners recommend having one times household income saved; at age forty total savings should have increased to three times household income; and at age fifty total retirement savings should have increased again to six times household income.

 Of course, these are general rules.
 For one thing, household income will likely change over time, particularly if someone is near the beginning of their career or has made a career change.
 For another, individual lifestyles may require more or less expense in retirement.
 Thus, as retirement approaches, consulting with a trusted and knowledgeable advisor is always a good idea.
 But the possibility of more complexity or analysis down the road should not keep employees from participating.
 Indeed, the general rule of having eight to ten times household income is useful because it keeps it simple and provides a good sense of what is needed so that employees can get started in their 401 (k) sooner, rather than later.